Dushyantt2/Sales-Data-Analysis/README.md

 **Dynamic Retail Data Analysis** is a comprehensive project focused on analyzing sales data from various retail stores to uncover valuable insights and trends that can enhance business decision-making.
 The analysis emphasizes the influence of key factors, including holidays, promotional markdowns, temperature variations, and fuel prices on weekly sales performance.

 ## Dataset
-The project utilizes the [Retail Dataset](https://www.kaggle.com/datasets/manjeetsingh/retaildataset) by Manjeet Singh, which encompasses a variety of features, including:
+The project utilizes the [Retail Dataset](https://www.kaggle.com/datasets/manjeetsingh/retaildataset), which encompasses a variety of features, including:

 - Store details
 - Weekly sales figures